BrightstarDB/BrightstarDB/doc/src/Store_Persistence_Types.rst

 The down-side of this format is that the index file will grow not only as more data is added but also with every update operation applied to the store.
-BrightstarDB does provide a way to truncate a store to just its latest state, removing all the previous historical page states so this operation executed periodically can help to keep the file size under control.
+BrightstarDB does provide a way to :ref:`consolidate the data in a store to just its latest state <Admin_Consolidate_Store>`, removing all the previous historical page states so this operation executed periodically can help to keep the file size under control.

 In general the Append-Only format is recommended for most systems as long as disk space is not